Moon Over Naples

 "Moon Over Naples" is a 1965 instrumental composed and recorded by German bandleader Bert Kaempfert.
 The instrumental version reached No. 6 on Billboard's Adult Contemporary chart.
 It won a BMI Award in 1968.

 Vocal versions of the song have been recorded as "Spanish Eyes" with lyrics by Eddie Snyder and Charles Singleton.
 The most notable of these was released by Al Martino, which topped Billboard's Easy Listening chart for 4 weeks in 1966.
 It is one of the most recorded songs with over 500 versions released in various languages.

 Background

 "Moon Over Naples" was composed by Bert Kaempfert.
-It was the first track on his album, The Magic Music of Far Away Places, for Decca Records.
+It was the first track on his album, The Magic Music of Far Away Places, for Decca Records and released as a single in 1965.
 In 1968, "Moon Over Naples" earned Kaempfert one of five BMI Awards that year; the other awards were for his compositions "Lady", "Sweet Maria", "Strangers in the Night" and "The World We Knew (Over and Over)" with a posthumous BMI Award given September 16, 2003.